WHAT IS A UTI?

 WHAT CAUSES UTIs?

-WHAT ARE THE SYMPTOMS?
+WHAT ARE THE SYMPTOMS OF A UTI?

-HOW IS IT DIAGNOSED?
+HOW IS A UTI DIAGNOSED?

 HOW IS A UTI TREATED?

-HOW CAN UTIS BE PREVENTED?
+HOW CAN UTIs BE PREVENTED?

-- Empty your bladder after sex.
+- Empty your bladder after sex

 This fact sheet is designed to provide you with information on Urinary Tract Infection (UTI).
 It is not intended to replace the need for a consultation with your doctor.
 All clients are strongly advised to check with their doctor about any specific questions or concerns they may have.
 Every effort has been taken to ensure that the information in this pamphlet is correct at the time of printing.